srinath1824/Sivoham/backend/Sivoham_MVP_Presentation.md

 ### **Spiritual Transformation Stories**

 > *"I spent many years in Himalayas and travelled across India in pursuit of Moksha.
 I met many Siddha Gurus and realized that even though they have so many powers they themselves are not liberated.
 Only a self-experienced person can guide others to the path of liberation.
-When I heard of Guru Sri Jeeveswara Yogi I immediately rushed down to meet him.
+When I heard of Guru Sree Jeeveswara Yogi I immediately rushed down to meet him.
 I experienced him as one of the rarest Advaitha Shaktipath Guru and we cannot find one like him anywhere else in this era."*
 > **— Ramananda Swami, Sanyasi, Badrinath**

-> *"Parama Pujya Sri Jeeveswara Yogi is none the less than Dakshinamurthy himself disguised as a common man incarnated to uplift ignorant people like us with boundless Compassion.
+> *"Parama Pujya Sree Jeeveswara Yogi is none the less than Dakshinamurthy himself disguised as a common man incarnated to uplift ignorant people like us with boundless Compassion.
 We might have made great Punya in our past lives which lead us to learn such a wonderful sadhana today.
 To describe his greatness it is as difficult as trying to hold an ocean in a small vessel.
 He is Shiva himself."*
 > **— Mrs. Rajya Lakshmi, Retd.
 Teacher**

 > *"I have read a lot of books on Kundalini and many Upanishads.
 However, there is only a mention of how to do and what to do in them.
 There is no one to teach the same to you practically.
-Sri Jeeveswara Yogi is imparting that practical knowledge whole heartedly without expecting anything from us.
+Sree Jeeveswara Yogi is imparting that practical knowledge whole heartedly without expecting anything from us.
 Guruji's intention is that everyone should get the knowledge from him and become like him."*
 > **— Mr. Suresh Kalimahanthi, IT Professional, USA**

 ---